 - Imported expenses becomes the same as adding a custom expense.

-We will save it as a .csv file or windows coma separated file. and we will create a folder called "Watch Folder" where we will place our files.
+Save it as a *.csv file or windows coma separated file.
+Then create a folder called "Watch Folder" and there place the files.

-Once in the farmerswife server we access the Setup area and find the Projects tab, we scroll down a little bit until we will find the section "Expense Importer Watch Folder" we select the route for our previously created "Watch Folder" and we press ok.
+Once in the farmerswife server, access the Server Setup > Projects tab.
+Scroll down to the section "Expense Importer Watch Folder".
+Here select the route for the previously created "Watch Folder" and press ok.

-Now we log into our farmerswife client and we will see our expenses added at the bottom of the correspondant projects:
+Now we log into our farmerswife client and we will see our expenses added at the bottom of the correspondent projects:

 Once the file is ingested by farmerswife it will be automatically deleted.